antjowie/DestinyPrototype/README.md

 > Project is using Unity version 2019.4.10f1
-At the moment I only want to recreate the sword mechanic.
+At the moment I only want to recreate the sword mechanic (the Hive sword to be specific).

 I am to improve/learn the following:
 - Setting up a 3D character with...
     - [] Clothing simulation
-    - [] Multiple animations
+    - [x] Multiple animations
-    - [] Physics based movement?
+    - [x] Physics based movement?
     - [] IK for foot placement
-- Setting up a third person camera
+    - [x] Setting up a third person camera
+    - [] Jumping
 - Creating the sword mechanic
     - [] Multiple types of combos
     - [] Animations